f-t-s/al-folio/_projects/cgd.markdown

 $$ \min_{x} \max_{\mu} f(x) + \mu^{\top} h(x)$$

-using a Lagrange multiplier $$\mu$$.
+using a Lagrange multiplier $$\mu$$.\\
-These types of problems are ubiquitous in many areas including Reinforcement Learning and Control theory.\\
-In this context, [Pierre-Luc](http://pierrelucbacon.com/) [Clement](http://people.csail.mit.edu/gehring/), Anima, [Emma](https://cs.stanford.edu/people/ebrun/), and I are presently investigating the effectiveness of CGD.
+[Pierre-Luc](http://pierrelucbacon.com/) [Clement](http://people.csail.mit.edu/gehring/), Anima, [Emma](https://cs.stanford.edu/people/ebrun/), and I are presently investigating the effectiveness of CGD in the context of equality constrained optimization problems arising in reinforcement learning (RL) and control.
 If you are interested to learn more, check out our [workshop paper](https://optrl2019.github.io/assets/accepted_papers/70.pdf), the [implementation using JAX](https://github.com/gehring/fax) and out poster at [the NeurIPS 2019 workshop on optimization for RL](https://optrl2019.github.io/).

 ### Conclusion